nishant23445/AutomationFlipkart/Flipkart_selenium/Readme.md

 ##### To run the Flipkart Automation Suite from command line in the project folder
 mvn clean test

+##### To run the test cases from command line -
+* open the project location where pom file is placed
+* open cmd for that path
+* run command mvn test or mvn clean install

+ -----------------**OR**--------------

+  Double click on batchfile.bat

 ## GitHub Repository link
 *  https://github.com/nishant23445/AutomationFlipkart.git